 For each illness that doctors cure with medicine, they provoke ten in healthy people by inoculating them with the virus that is a thousand times more powerful than any microbe: the idea that one is ill.

 If you do not make the unconscious conscious, it will direct your life and you will call it fate.

 the capacity to gain an accurate and deep intuitive understanding of a person or thing; the power or act of seeing into a situation; new understanding by an ill person of the causes of their disorder.

-Rooted in neuroscience, it asserts that our neural networks will produce increasingly unpleasant reactions and impelling behaviors if safety, connection, empowerment, and meaning are not perceived.
+Rooted in neuroscience, it asserts that our neural networks will produce increasingly unpleasant reactions and impelling behaviors if our needs for safety, connection, empowerment, and meaning are threatened or unmet.